docwhat/itsalltext/TRANSLATING.md

 ## Additional Notes

-Don't worry about the GPL license.
+Don't worry about translating the GPL license.
 For legal reasons it cannot be translated.
 See [GNU's page on translations](http://www.gnu.org/licenses/translations.html).